TiFu/URFMatchOverview/README.md

    -  and all that synchronized with the timeline!
  - View general statistics of the match, the server it was played on and all servers

-## How to add your own matches
-1. Download your match file from the Riot Games API and place it in data/matches/{yourMatchIdHere}.json
-2. By opening result.php?matchId={yourMatchIdHere} you can view your match